Kyoto (play)

 Kyoto is a play by Joe Murphy and Joe Robertson, produced and acted by Royal Shakespeare Company (RSC) and Good Chance originally in Swan Theatre in 2024, then @sohoplace in 2025.

 The play dramatizes how Big Oil, having learned about the risk of climate change, use legal tricks and misinformation through their representative Don Pearlman in an attempt to protect their profits.
-Through the determination of key representatives agreement is reached – the Kyoto Protocol.
+Through the determination of key representatives, an agreement is reached – the Kyoto Protocol.

 Production history

 Stratford-upon-Avon (2024)

 The play was presented by the Royal Shakespeare Company and Good Chance.
 The world premiere was at the Swan Theatre, Stratford-upon-Avon running from 18 June until 13 July 2024 (with a press night on 25 June).
 The play was directed by Stephen Daldry and Justin Martin.

 West End (2025)

 Following the success of the Stratford-upon Avon run, the production transferred to London's West End at @sohoplace running from 9 January to 3 May 2025 (with a press night on 16 January).